kami-lel/CMPM-121-Phaser-Valley/README.md

 We determined that Tiled was not necessary to our project, so we have decided to cut it from the project.
 In addition, Haorong has been promoted to Design Lead, as Erik has been MIA for the past few weeks.

-## Devlog Entry - 11/13/2024 {#Team}
+## Devlog Entry - 11/13/2024
 ### Introducing the Team

-- Erik Lu / kami-lel: Design Lead
+- Erik Lu / kami-lel: Design Backup Lead

-- Haorong Rong / hrong1: Design Backup Lead
+- Haorong Rong / hrong1: Design Lead

 - Ian Wallace / 14N-W4774c3: Engine Lead